ReShape: a decoder for hypergraph product codes: Results

 ReShape (Algorithm \ref{algo:reshape}) works separately on the left part $L$ and on the right part $R$ of the operator $(L,\,R)$ and in fact it could be run in parallel (lines \ref{alg:for1_left}-\ref{alg:for2_left_end} and lines \ref{alg:for1_right}-\ref{alg:for2_right_end}).
 Starting from a valid solution $(L,\,R)$, it minimises its logical row-column weight by minimizing $\#\rowl(L)$ (lines \ref{alg:for1_left}-\ref{alg:for2_left_end}) first and $\#\coll(R)$ after (lines \ref{alg:for1_right}-\ref{alg:for2_right_end}).
 Because the logical row-column weight is an homology invariant for $Z$-operators (Proposition \ref{prop:invariant}) and ReShape minimises it, this suffices to assure that ReShape is correct, as stated in Proposition \ref{prop:decoder}.

-We now detail how ReShape works on the left part $L$ of the inputted valid solution $(L, R)$ (lines \ref{alg:for1_left}-\ref{alg:for2_left_end}) and refer the reader to the pseudocode in Algorithm \ref{algo:reshape} for the right part $R$.

-ReShape has two steps, each of which exploits a feature of the left part of $Z$-operators on the codespace of $\cab$: \begin{enumerate}[label=(\roman*)] \item Split step: a $Z$-stabilizer $(G_L, G_R)$ has left part $G_L$ such that every row is in the image of $\delta_B^T$; \item Decode step: a logical $Z$-operator which acts non-trivially on the left qubits has a representative $(L_z, R_z)$ such that at least one column of $L_z$ is in $\ker \delta_A\setminus\{0\}$. \end{enumerate} We now proceed to explain how these two steps are performed while specifying their computational cost.
-This analysis, together with Proposition \ref{prop:decoder}, yields a proof of Theorem \ref{thm:reshape_success}.
+ReShape works on the left part $L$ of the inputted valid solution $(L, R)$ (lines \ref{alg:for1_left}-\ref{alg:for2_left_end}) into two steps: Decode and Split.
+Each of these two steps exploits a characteristic feature of the $Z$-operators on the codespace of $\cab$: \begin{enumerate}[label=(\roman*)] \item Split step: a $Z$-stabilizer $(G_L, G_R)$ has left part $G_L$ such that every row is in the image of $\delta_B^T$; \item Decode step: a logical $Z$-operator which acts non-trivially on the left qubits has a representative $(L_z, R_z)$ such that at least one column of $L_z$ is in $\ker \delta_A\setminus\{0\}$. \end{enumerate} The Split and Decode steps are similarly performed on the right part $R$, as specified in lines \ref{alg:for1_right} - \ref{alg:for2_right_end} of the pseudocode in Algorithm \ref{algo:reshape}.
+Again with reference to the left part as guide case, we now describe the Split and Decode steps in details and specify their computational cost.
+By extending this analysis to the right part, and thanks to Proposition \ref{prop:decoder}, Theorem \ref{thm:reshape_success} is proved.

 Let $(L,\,R)$ be any valid solution of \eqref{eq:se} given in input to ReShape.

 (i) Split.
 First, in lines \ref{alg:for1_left}-\ref{alg:for1_left_end}, $L$ is written in its canonical form with respect to the basis described by Eq.~\eqref{eq:nice_basis}: